mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 probably naive (I don't know ML well).*

-However, aside from the straightforward task of building these GPU-enabled estimators (seems seems to be routine for the CUDA developers at NVIDIA) there are still many challenges around cleanly passing non-Numpy arrays around, coercing only when necessary, and so on that we'll need to work out with Scikit-Learn.
-Fortunately this work has already started because of Dask Array (the Dask and Scikit-Learn devs have been collaborating to better enable pluggability over the last year) and so hopefully this additional use case proceeds along those existing efforts.
+However, aside from the straightforward task of building these GPU-enabled estimators (which seems to be routine for the CUDA developers at NVIDIA) there are still challenges around cleanly passing non-Numpy arrays around, coercing only when necessary, and so on that we'll need to work out within Scikit-Learn.

+Fortunately this work has already started because of Dask Array, which has the same problem.
+The Dask and Scikit-Learn communities have been collaborating to better enable pluggability over the last year.
+Hopefully this additional use case proceeds along these existing efforts, but now with more support.

 The Deep Learning Frameworks
 ----------------------------

+There are many small issues around integrating pieces of the deep learning frameworks into a more general purpose ecosystem.

-As Dask expanded through the PyData ecosystem we ran into lots of small issues around parallel computing that hadn't been addressed before because, for the most part, few people used Python for parallelism at the time.
+We went through a similar experience with Dask early on, when the Python ecosystem wasn't ready for parallel computing.
+As Dask expanded we ran into many small issues around parallel computing that hadn't been addressed before because, for the most part, few people used Python for parallelism at the time.

 -  Various libraries didn't release the GIL (thanks for the work Pandas, Scikit-Image, and others!)
 -  Various libraries weren't threadsafe in some cases (like h5py, and even Scikit-Learn in one case)